jvanbockryck/nem-catapult-metadata-proposal/README.md

 ![register identity docs for KYC provider, Whitelister and stakeholders](images/part2-step2.png)

 ### Update LocalWind metadata and update the e-token mosaic
-The red parts are the updates.
-Green are new metadata.
 This extension shows that having multiple instances of the same metadata type is also useful.
 In our case, the e-token generation is based on two oracles: localwind.electricity and localwind.e-tokenwhitelist.

 For whitelisting purposes, the following NEM Catapult metadata property are proposed: